List of Married... with Children characters: Peg Bundy

 During season six, Peg becomes pregnant (Sagal's own pregnancy being written into the show).
 However, Sagal suffered a miscarriage, so the writers turned the whole story arc into one of Al's nightmares.
 Sagal became pregnant twice more during the series' run, but instead of writing those pregnancies into the show, the producers used camera shots from above the stomach or wrote episodes without the character of Peg, explaining her absence by having her set out in search of her missing father (who appeared in a few episodes, played by Tim Conway), and only occasionally calling home.

-Despite her continuous put-downs of Al and general indifference towards their family, she demonstrated genuine feelings towards him on at least one occasion when a successful childhood classmate (Vanna White) comes back to town and reveals she has long harbored feelings for Al, offering Peg $500,000 for him.
-Though they initially agreed to the offer, Peg ultimately refused, as she could not bear the thought of Al being with another woman.
+Despite her continuous put-downs of Al and general indifference towards their family, she demonstrated genuine feelings towards him on at least one occasion when a successful childhood classmate (Vanna White) comes back to town and reveals she has long harbored feelings for Al, offering Peg $500,000 for one night with him.
+Though they initially agreed to the offer, Peg ultimately refuses, as she can't bear the thought of Al being with another woman.
 During a televised cast reunion, Katey Sagal said that she believed Peg "thought [Al] was hot" due to her inability to keep her hands off him.

+The role was originally offered to Roseanne Barr, but she turned it down.
 The producers cast Sagal, who came up with Peg's appearance, wanting to satirize the TV housewives of the 1960s.
 Entertainment Weekly listed Sagal's role as Peg for the "Biggest Emmy Snub."
 In 2009, Peg was included in Yahoo!'s Top 10 TV Moms from Six Decades of Television for the decade 1987–1997.
 In May 2012, she was one of the 12 moms chosen by users of iVillage on their list of "Mommy Dearest: The TV Moms You Love".

-In one of the episodes Peg's birthday is mentioned, which is on April 12.
+In one of the episodes, Peg's birthday is mentioned, which is on April 12.